 Casey Goggin '19, Team Production

 Hi FAP!
-My name is Casey Goggin, I am a rising senior in Cabot House, pursuing a joint concentration in Government and Women, Gender and Sexuality Studies, with a citation in French.
-My family moves a lot so idk where I am from, but I lived in Australia so that was cool!
-I am SO thrilled to be a Drama Proctor alongside Sam Hagen.
-I'm super involved with theater around campus, mainly as an actor and a light designer, and I am also a staff member at the Y2Y Homeless Youth Shelter.
-As far as my artistic interests/passions/quirks go, I am very in to figuring out how I can best use my body to stage protest and create spaces of support.
+My name is Casey Goggin, I’m a senior in Cabot House (best Haus), studying a joint concentration in Women, Gender, and Sexuality Studies & Government.
+My family moves a lot so idk where I am from, but I grew up in Australia so that was cool! am SO incredibly thrilled to be a production proctor alongside the illustrious and fiercely competent Angie Cui.
+‘Round campus I do a bit of queer organizing (ask me about Saskia’s), I volunteer at the Y2Y Homeless Youth Shelter, and I consume enormous amounts of caffeine.
+Artistically, I dabble in acting, light design, poetry, and performance art.
+I am very in to figuring out how I can best use my body to stage protest and create spaces of support.

 Carla Troconis '19, Team Drama